Review of a scam

 If your agreement is held to be unenforceable, then it seems that the only thing that the lender can't do is to send in the bailiffs, but there is nothing to stop them reporting you to credit reference agencies, demanding payment from you and even bringing proceedings.

-Overall, then, the conclusion is that if you don't repay a loan - whether enforceable or unenforceable - then you are likely to damage your credit record and - due to the requirement to pay 30% of any amount written off as a fee to Cartel which is payable immediately - could still be in financial difficulties and reliant on Cartel's generosity and understanding to give them time to pay.
+Overall, then, the conclusion is that if you don't repay a loan - whether enforceable or unenforceable - then you are likely to damage your credit record and - due to the requirement to pay 30% of any amount written off as a fee to Cartel which is payable immediately - you could still be in financial difficulties and reliant on Cartel's generosity and understanding to give you time to pay.

-Cartel points out that they have never advised their clients to cease making payments on debts until they are confirmed as being unenforceable, and to the best of their knowledge no Cartel client who has had their debt "written off" has been left with a black mark on their credit rating as the result of this process.
+Cartel Client Review points out that they have never advised their clients to cease making payments on debts until they are confirmed as being unenforceable, and to the best of their knowledge no Cartel client who has had their debt "written off" has been left with a black mark on their credit rating as the result of this process.
 Cartel's interpretation of the McGuffick v RBS case is as follows:

 "In RBS v McGuffick the agreement was found to be enforceable, the defence put forward by McGuffick’s representation was (in highly simplified form) that, by registering adverse credit against Mr McGriffick’s credit file, RBS had enforced an agreement that they were not entitled to (at the point of adverse credit information being registered RBS had failed to produce the agreement – RBS subsequently produced the agreement and the agreement was found to be enforceable).
 In no way can it be supposed that this case means that lenders will be able to register adverse credit against irredeemably unenforceable agreements."